611: No Such Thing As A Forbidden Panettone

 Does she have anything that we can plug at the top of the show this week?
 She does, actually.

-She's got a book coming coming in, I think it's coming in a few months' time, but it's available to pre-order now.
-And it's called Monster Diaries.
+She's got a book coming in, I think it's coming in a few months' time, but it's available to pre-order now and it's called Monster Diaries.
+I think there are going to be a few of them.

-I hope so, anyway.
-And basically, it's kind of classical stories where there's often a monster.
+I hope so anyway.
+And basically it's kind of classical stories where there's often a monster.

 Like Greek myths and stuff.
 Exactly, but from the monster's point of view.